4 best running goals for beginners to spark your running journey

 Finish your first 5k

-- It’s a goal with a deadline that gives you a persuasive reason to step out the door.
+A 5K is a good first goal because it gives you a reason to get out the door.